cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### Open class

-The `class` keyword being a scope operator (that opens the class scope so we can define methods in it) has a practical consequence: we can *reopen existing classes* - even standard library's - and modify them on the fly.
-This technique is often known as *Open Class* or *Monkeypatch*.
+`class` being a scope gate instead of a declaration, has a practical consequence: we can *reopen existing classes* - even standard library's like String or Array - and modify them on the fly.
+This technique is often known as *Open Class* or more despectively as *Monkeypatch*.

 This allows to partition a class declaration in several files: